-Baltimore Metro system, is a simple system.
-It consists of a grand total
+Metro system, is a simple system.
+The system consists of 14

 (Charles Center to Reisterstown Plaza).